 - Did chills occur within 4 to 6 hours after exposure to something that you or your child is allergic to?

 - Did chills begin suddenly?
 Do they occur repeatedly?
 How often (how many days between episodes of chills)?

 - What other symptoms are present?

-The physical examination may include emphasis on the skin, eyes, ears, nose, throat, neck, chest, and abdomen.
+The physical exam will include the skin, eyes, ears, nose, throat, neck, chest, and abdomen.
 Body temperature will likely be checked.

 Tests that may be ordered include:

-- Blood (such as CBC or blood differential) and urine tests (such as urinalysis)
+- Blood (CBC or blood differential) and urine tests (such as urinalysis)

 - Blood culture

 Treatment depends on how long the chills and accompanying symptoms (especially fever) have lasted.